tunjing998/webprogramming_ca/README.md

 `end()`                    | Mark the response as finished.
 Any attempt to modify the response after this will throw an exception
 `send($content)`           | The status code will be set; all buffered headers will be set; the specified content (body) will be sent; the response will be marked finished
-`render(...)`              | See section on working with templates `redirect($url)`           | Redirect the user to a different route.
+`render(...)`              | See section on working with templates `json(...)`                | Use for rendering JSON content, instead of a template.
+This method sets appropriate headers (content type), and encodes the passed value as JSON
+`redirect($url)`           | Redirect the user to a different route.
 This will redirect the user, and kill the current script.